-In New Hampshire, your small business is required to establish an unemployment insurance tax account with New Hampshire Unemployment Insurance System.
+In New Hampshire, your small business is required to establish an unemployment insurance tax account with New Hampshire's Workforce Connect system.
 If your business is required to contribute towards unemployment insurance, you will need to file quarterly reports.

 New Hampshire Business Tax

 New Hampshire is one of five states that do not have a state sales tax or personal income tax on wages.